zspann/cssi-prework-string-lab/README.md

 >>>print invitee_name("Alstor 'Mad-Eye' Moody")
 A. Moody
 ```
-**Hint**: Use the split() function to decide if the person has a middle name or not.
-They you can write a conditional statement to determine what to do in either case.
+**Hint**: Use the .split() function to decide if the person has a middle name or not.
+Then write a conditional statement to determine what to do in either case.

 ## Challenge 3 - Putting it all Together
 Most of Ron's work is done, now just write a final function, `create_invitation()` that takes two arguments, one for the guest's name and one for the invitation message.
 The guest's name should be complete capitalized and followed by a comma.
 After a line break, the invitation's message should be printed.